Coarse fishing close season

-Some canal sections where they meet rivers, for example, the Environment Agency classifies the whole of the eastern end of the Kennet & Avon Canal from Kintbury downstream to Reading as retaining a close season as it connect to the River Kennet.
+Some canal sections where they meet rivers.
+For example, the Environment Agency classifies the whole of the eastern end of the Kennet & Avon Canal from Kintbury downstream to Reading as retaining a close season because it connects to the River Kennet.
 Plus, anywhere with nature conservation designations, such as Sites of Special Scientific Interest (SSSIs).

 Find a list of canal locations where the close season is still in force